 Minjerribah is an outdoor enthusiast’s paradise and there are a number of commercial tours on offer.
 Discover natural wonders off the beaten track on a four-wheel drive tour; catch dinner on a fishing tour; explore the waters surrounding the island on a sea kayaking tour; reveal underwater secrets on a diving or snorkelling tour and learn to surf at a local surf school.
 For more information, refer to tourism information links.

 There are currently no day-use or picnic areas in Naree Budjong Djara National Park.

 Council provided barbecue and picnic facilities including a children’s playground is located near Bummiera (Brown Lake) just 3.5km from Dunwich.

 The best time to view wildlife is in the early morning and late afternoon.

 Other things to do

-The two walking tracks in the Blue Lake section of Naree Budjong Djara National Park are the only recreational facilities currently provided in the national park.
+The six walking tracks in the Naree Budjong Djara National Park are the only recreational facilities currently provided in the national park.
 However, there are a number of recreational opportunities available on Minjerribah.

 Enjoy birdwatching, go body boarding or surfing off one of the many beaches, hire a bicycle, scooter or a boat, play a round of golf, try your luck with a fishing rod, join a guided tour or go for a walk.
 See the tourism information links for more recreational opportunities available on Minjerribah.